ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 It has been difficult to find or come up with good illustrative examples that demonstrates the various problems described in this note.
 Examples are often trivial and hard to map to real-world production code.

+A problem is that signed and unsigned expresses multiple properties and it is not always possible to get the exact combination that we want.
+- Modular arithmetic.
+- Value may only be positive.
+- Value can be negative.
+- Over / underflow not possible / not allowed.

 # Dangers

 - Implicit type conversions with unexpected results happening in unexpected places.
 - Under- or overflow resulting in undefined behavior.
 - Unexpected or unintended wrapping.
+- Comparing signed and unsigned.

 # Operations